 The Stranger in a Strange Land Conference held at the University of Technology Sydney (UTS) was a celebration of Professor Andrew Jakubowicz’s enormous contribution, spanning over fifty years of his career and traversing media studies, multiculturalism, cultural diversity, disability studies, ethnicity and cyber-racism.

 Plenary panel with image on screen “Redfern All Blacks football team at Casino"

 (Andrew Jakubowicz, photographer, 1969).*

-Among an array of impressive gigs, Jakubowicz was a historical advisor on the SBS series, "Immigration Nation" in 2011, and he developed the concept for "The Great Australian Race Riot" for SBS in 2015.
+Among an array of impressive gigs, Jakubowicz was a historical advisor on the SBS series, "Immigration Nation" in 2011, he developed the concept for "The Great Australian Race Riot" for SBS in 2015, and Making Multicultural Australia.

 An added layer to the celebrations was the book launch of Cyber Racism and Community Resilience: Strategies for combating online race hate, which was co-authored by Jakubowicz and his collaborators.

 Jakubowicz’s own family refugee journey from Lodz in Poland via Lithuania during WWII can be traced via "The Menorah of Fang Bang Lu" (with Tatiana Pentes, designer).
 This strong family lineage is certainly cornerstone to his lifetime fascination and academic inquiry into topics of ethnicity and multiculturalism.